Cyrille Tchatchet

 Cyrille Fagat Tchatchet II (born 1 August 1995) is a Cameroon-born British weightlifter.
 He competed in the 85 kg weight category at the 2014 Commonwealth Games for the Cameroon team and finished fifth.

+Cyrille Fagat Tchatchet II (born 1 August 1995) is a Cameroon-born British weightlifter who competes for England in international competition.
+He represented the Refugee Olympic Team in weightlifting at the 2020 Summer Olympics in Tokyo, where he finished tenth in the men's 96 kg category.
+He later represented England at the 2022 and 2026 Commonwealth Games, winning a silver medal in the men's 110 kg category at the 2026 Commonwealth Games in Glasgow.

+Tchatchet also served as a welfare officer for the Refugee Olympic Team at the 2024 Summer Olympics in Paris.
+Alongside his sporting career, he works in mental health nursing and has advocated for refugee welfare, athlete welfare and mental health.

 He took up weightlifting at the age of 14.

 He also competed at the British senior weightlifting and under-23 championship 2016 where he was third and first respectively.
 He won the British, English and BUCS weightlifting championships 2017, 2018 and 2019.
 In June 2021, he was selected to represent the Refugee Olympic Team in weightlifting.

 On the 5th April 2022, Cyrille was cleared by the International Weightlifting Federation to represent British Weight Lifting at international competitions and the England at the Commonwealth Games.
 His first international competition as a British weightlifter was the 2022 European Weightlifting Championships in Tirana, Albania.

-Cyrille was elected to the World Anti Doping Agency Athlete's Council Group 2 for 2025-2027.
-The election was held virtually via an online voting platform between 10–12 December 2024.
+Cyrille was elected to the World Anti Doping Agency Athlete's Council Group 2 for 2025–2027.
+The election was held virtually via an online voting platform between 10 and 12 December 2024.

+Cyrille is a mental health nurse and an accredited cognitive behavioural psychotherapist and works in a community mental health team in the West Midlands.
+He trains in the local gym after work.